kolai5006/CECS-361-Final-Project-Space-Invaders-on-FPGA/README.md

 Other notations:
 - The ROM files are generated using the python code, that were referenced from this website here: https://embeddedthoughts.com/ (Yoshi's Nightmare)
 - If you are referencing this github, changing the parameter values for either the shot or alien controller is very buggy and often will show out-of-range errors.
-- This version of Space Invaders does not include the aliens to shoot back, or include lives.
+- This version of Space Invaders does not include the aliens to shoot back and include additional player lives.
 - To understand our project better and what we referenced, please look at the report included in here.